EddyVerbruggen/Custom-URL-scheme/README.md

 ## 3. Usage

-1\.
-Your app can be launced by linking to it like this (all of these will work):
+1a\.
+Your app can be launced by linking to it like this from a website or an email for example (all of these will work):
 ```html
 <a href="mycoolapp://">Open my app</a>
 <a href="mycoolapp://somepath">Open my app</a>